Rolisteam/Documentation/content/pages/07_notifications.md

 # Network tranfers

 Any long network tranfers cause a progress bar to appears.
-Let it know how long it will be.
+Let you know how long it will be.

 <p style="text-align: left; width:49%; display: inline-block;"><a href="/dockwidgets.html">Previous</a></p>